 Red catches your eye to emphasize that this is the new harvest oil and that Frantoi Cutrera has been named the Best Oil Mill of the Year, by the notable guide, Gambero Rosso.
 This is the 100th prize received by Frantoi Cutrera.
-On the back of the tag, there’s an extensive list of 40 awards received in the past nine years!
+On the back of the tag, there’s an extensive list of 40 awards received by Cutrera in the past nine years!
 These are indicators that you’re getting an olive oil from a well-established and respected producer.

 Cutrera has designed a signature bottle with Frantoi Cutrera pressed into the glass.
 That’s unique in our line.

-As for how much olive oil is contained, refer to the lower edge of the front label, the volume is denoted with 0.75 Liters on the left (noted with the EU “e”) and 25.4 fluid ounces on the lower right edge.
+As for how much olive oil is contained, refer to the lower edge of the front label, which indicates that the volume is 0.75 liters on the left (noted with the EU “e”) and 25.4 fluid ounces on the lower right edge.

 The Back Label

-The back label includes more details on this oil, as well as the FDA – required nutrition facts.
+The back label includes more details on this oil, as well as the nutrition facts required by the FDA.
 In this case, the back label notes that the oil is produced primarily from the local olive variety “Tonda Iblea” and that it is produced directly and solely from olives by means of mechanical process.
-(Lower grades of olive oil are produced by chemical extraction with solvents.
-Those lower grades are pure, light, olive oil, pomace).
+In comparison, lower grades of olive oil are produced by chemical extraction with solvents.
+Those lower grades are: pure, light, olive oil, and pomace.

-As you continue to read the label you will find details on the regulations for certification within Italy.
+As you continue to read the label, you will find details on the regulations for certification within Italy.
 The business address, web address, telephone number, and email address are also noted on the label.
 There’s no hiding where this oil originated, which is good for shoppers who want to get the real thing!

 Lastly, we need to look at the product dating and numbering.
 Lot numbers are required by the FDA.
 Exceeding this requirement, Cutrera has chosen to indicate the harvest year and best-by date.
 We support producers who exceed the minimum standards since it ensures a higher level of quality for the customer.

 A further note on bottle dates: We track these very carefully.
 Occasionally, there will be a late bottling of oil.
-Let’s say there’s a 2010 oil bottled (from tank to bottle) in mid 2011.
-That producer can place a best-by date of mid 2013 on the label.
-To us, that’s still a 2010 oil, not to be sold past December 2012.
+Let’s say there’s a 2020 oil bottled (from tank to bottle) in mid-2021.
+That producer can place a best-by date of mid 2023 on the label.
+To us, that’s still a 2020 oil, not to be sold past December 2022.
 With careful inventory controls, we sell out long before that date.
-Our employees often take these bottles home, and top quality oils that have been well stored are full of flavor beyond those printed dates.
+Our employees often take these bottles home, and top-quality oils that have been properly stored are still full of flavor beyond those printed dates.
 But we don’t sell them to you.
-Look carefully at the picture and you will see this is a 2011 harvest oil (noted as 11/12) with a best by date of November 2013.
+Look carefully at the picture and you will see this is a 2021 harvest oil (noted as 11/12) with a best-by date of November 2023.

 This bottle, sealed in Italy, arrives at your table with the same authentic integrity that it possessed when it left Frantoi Cutrera.
 The labeling carries forth the authenticity.
 But what can you learn about the characteristics of Cutrera Selections?
 We enthusiastically invite you to visit our description and give them a try!

-To get the freshest Italian Extra Virgin Olive Oil, buy from a retailer who imports often, and warehouses well.
+To get the freshest Italian extra virgin olive oil, buy from a retailer who imports often and warehouses well.
 Olio2go’s extra virgin olive oil is stored in the dark, in the box, in a temperature-controlled warehouse to maintain quality and freshness.
 Choose a vendor/retailer with strict quality controls and good inventory systems.